U.S. Federal Policy Tracker

 Items to consider:

-- On March 14th, a federal appeals court lifted the lower court’s order blocking enforcement of the DEI executive orders.
+- On March 14th, a federal appeals court lifted a lower court’s order blocking enforcement of the DEI executive orders.
 The appeals court suggested the Trump Administration should be given the chance to demonstrate it will abide by anti-discrimination laws and respect First Amendment Protections as it implements the order, caveating that burdensome enforcement could violate the US Constitution.

 - The underlying case will still play out to determine the legality of the orders.
 The appeals court move simply enables the Administration to administer the orders while the litigation transpires.